PNC Park

 PNC Park bag and food policy

-Per policy, approved bags for entry into PNC Park must measure 16 inches by 16 inches by 8 inches or smaller.
-They need not be clear, like those permitted in NFL stadiums.
+Per policy, approved bags for entry into PNC Park must measure 16 inches by 16 inches by 8 inches or smaller, and they need not be clear, like those permitted in NFL stadiums.
 Backpacks and soft-sided coolers are allowed as long as they fit the above dimensions.

 Suitcases, large purses and bags exceeding the size limit are forbidden at PNC Park per stadium policy.